 The City of Lexington partners with the Bluegrass Regional Transfer Station to offer Fayette County residents a free** trash disposal day for non-hazardous household waste four times a year.
 Events are held in January, April, July and October.

-at the Bluegrass Regional Transfer Station, 1505 Old Frankfort Pike.
+at the Bluegrass Regional Transfer Station, which is located at 1505 Old Frankfort Pike.
+This date has been confirmed but is subject to change

 About the event

-Fayette County residents may dispose of up to one pickup truck load of non-hazardous household waste.
-Items normally serviced through the city’s curbside collection program, including bagged household waste as well as limited bulky items such as mattresses, small furniture, and up to four tires off the rim, will be accepted at this event.
+Fayette County residents can dispose of up to one pickup truck load of non-hazardous household waste at this event.
+Items normally serviced through the city’s curbside collection program will be accepted.

 The guidelines for the free disposal day are: